LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Extended Discussion of Lie Symmetries

+The same structure persists for general PDEs.
 The rigorous study of these symmetry groups naturally leads to the framework of \emph{Lie groups} \cite{Duistermaat1999}, which provide the mathematical structure for continuous transformation groups.
 A Lie group is a smooth, finite-dimensional manifold endowed with a group structure\footnote{A group $(G,\cdot)$ is a set $G$ equipped with a binary operation $\cdot: G \times G \to G$ that is associative, has a unique identity element $e\in G$, and assigns to each $g \in G$ a unique inverse $g^{-1}$.} such that both the multiplication and inversion maps are smooth.

 Symmetry transformations can be described as actions of the Lie groups on manifolds.
 For a Lie group $G$ and a smooth manifold $M$, this action $\circ:G\times M \to M$ is required to be compatible with the group axioms, i.e., we demand $g_1 \circ (g_2 \circ x) = (g_1\cdot g_2)\circ x$ and $e\circ x = x$ for any $g_1,g_2\in G$ and all $x\in M$.